MarcelBruckner-TUMProjects/DataAnnotationTools/README.md

 To segment an image using the WaterSheder mark connected regions with the mouse.
 All connected markers form one region, and you can extend a region by extending the marker.
 The biggest component needs to be the background, which itself must have a marker region.
-This means that at least 2 markers need to be placed when extracting 1 object.
+This means that at least 2 markers need to be placed.

 - [The OpenCV description](https://docs.opencv.org/master/d3/db4/tutorial_py_watershed.html)
 - [A great overview over the origin](http://www.cmm.mines-paristech.fr/~beucher/wtshed.html)